Jiab77/libvirt-web/README.md

 ### Apache / nginx
 This setup is not tested yet and will be documented later.

+# Breaking Changes
+I've changed completely the project structure and now the code is splitted into several files instead of keeping everything into a single file.

+The more I was adding features and cleaner logic, the more it became difficult to maintain and keep it readable and understandable.

+So the best solution that came to me was split the single file into several ones, now it's much more easier to maintain the project.

+A single file version still exist if you look at the file `libvirtweb.aio.php` but it will not be supported anymore.

+# Missing / Not Working
+Here will be listed missing features / those not working correctly.

+ * Remote connection on VM's using `virt-viewer`.
+   * Works on local only...
+ * Connection to remote hypervisor.
+   * Not implemented yet / not correctly...

 # Thanks
 Thanks to the respective developers for their amazing work.

+Huge thanks to [Ingmar Decker](http://www.webdecker.de) for the `PPM` Image Reader `PHP` class.

 Also thanks to my friend [@Sevendogs5](https://twitter.com/Sevendogs5) for supporting the FreeBSD platform.